mconour/options-calculator/README.md

 ## Get Started

-Gain a deeper understanding of options and enhance your trading strategies with TradeWise.
-Whether you prefer the precision of the Black-Scholes Model or the simplicity of the Binomial Model, TradeWise has you covered.
+Gain a deeper understanding of options and enhance your trading strategies with the Options Calculator.
+Whether you prefer the precision of the Black-Scholes Model or the simplicity of the Binomial Model, this tool has you covered.
 Make informed decisions and maximize your potential in the options market.